olincollege/air-pong/index.md

 ## About

-We set out to create a ping pong simulator game that allows a player to physically mime Pong Pong motion to interact with the game.
-We wanted to challenge ourselves in doing accurate ping pong physical and monocular computer vision.
+We set out to create a ping pong simulator game that allows a player to physically mime Pong Pong paddle motions to interact with the game.
+We wanted to challenge ourselves in doing accurate ping pong physical simulation and monocular computer vision.

 ## structure